-The expansion of the service sector in general tends to raise the demand for skilled labor, but clearly industries within the service sector vary substantially in the high-skilled share, ranging from 8.2 percent to 69.8 percent.
-The service sector includes both industries intensive in the employment of high-skilled workers such as finance and information and communication technology (ICT) and industries employing primarily low-skilled labors such as wholesale and retail and food services.
+The expansion of the service sector in general tends to raise the demand for skilled labor, but clearly industries within the service sector vary substantially in their high-skilled employment.
+The service sector includes both industries intensive in the employment of high-skilled workers such as finance and information and communication technology (ICT) and industries employing primarily low-skilled laborers such as wholesale and retail and food services.
 To draw a more precise picture of the industrial structure and relative demand for skilled workers, we directly classify industries by the share of high-skilled employees, i.e., those with at least a 3-year college degree.
 Table 1 reports the share of high-skilled workers for each industry in 2017.7